Volume 30 Issue 6

 Article Contents

-Spatiotemporal evolution of interseismic coupling and stress accumulation near an asperity on a vertical strike-slip fault: Insights from 3D viscoelastic numerical simulation
+Spatiotemporal evolution of interseismic coupling and stress accumulation near an asperity on a vertical strike-slip fault: Insights from three-dimensional viscoelastic numerical simulation

 doi: 10.12090/j.issn.1006-6616.2023134